 A New Approach to Immigration Law Education

-The course covers the basics of U.S. immigration law, including:
+Across both the NOMAS volunteer course and the new BYU micro-credential course, participants study the basics of U.S. immigration law, including:

 - Family-based and employment-based immigration: How people can come to the United States 🇺🇸 through family ties or job offers.